Jake4353/Compasspy-Cloudflare/README.md

 ### Fork of https://github.com/Artucuno/Compasspy as it no longer works.
 # Compasspy
-Simplest and probably only Python Package to scrape compass.education
+Simplest and probably only *working* Python Package to scrape compass.education

 ## Installation
 ```